iamanamulhaquesohel/Programming-with-C-7-and-.Net-4.6.1/README.md

 b.
 Declaring, naming & assigning variable, using primitive data types, arithmetic operators, difference of prefix & postfix, scope.
 c.
 Handle exception using try-catch-finally.

+#C Sharp Mid 02 Exam

+1. Create C# Console application to print the behavior of an animal on a console screen.
+Application must be object oriented.
+Apply both the generic and type specific generic(generic with constraint) approach-

+a.
+Enum and its Implementation.
+b.
+Principal of OOP.
+c.
+Generic Interface & It's Implementation.
+d.
+Generic and type specific generic approach.

+2. Create a console application on product.
+The application must have three classes; Product, ProductCategory and ProdcutModel.
+Write a Language-Integrated Query to find out the product that has the same category and model as in the ProductCategory and ProdcutModel classes.
+(Data will be found in the file named-Prodcut.txt).

+3. Create a multi-task asynchronous operation.

 #C Sharp Final Exam